ajsharp/bldr/README.md

 ## Why

 If you're building an API, `Model#to_json` just doesn't cut it.
-Besides the JSON representation of your models arguarbly being a presentation concern, trying to cram all of this logic into an `#as_json` method quickly turns into pure chaos.
+Besides the JSON representation of your models arguably being a presentation concern, trying to cram all of this logic into an `#as_json` method quickly turns into pure chaos.

-There are a few other json templating libraries available, but I wasn't satisfied with any of the DSL's.
-So I created Bldr.
+There are other json templating libraries available -- [rabl](http://github.com/nesquena/rabl) being the most popular -- but I wasn't satisfied with any of the DSL's, so I created Bldr.

 ## Features

 * Simple json templating DSL
 * Uses Tilt's built-in rendering and template caching for better performance
+* Partials

 ## Installation